usnistgov/simprocesd/README.md

 - [Michael Sharp](https://www.nist.gov/people/michael-sharp), Project Leader

-## Documentation Links
+## License
-For the complete Sim-PROCESD documentation, see TBD .
-Here, you will find:
-- Reference for all the objects
-- Use case and examples of discrete manufacturing system models and various maintenance schemes

 Sim-PROCESD and all of it's associated projects are in the public domain (see License).
-For more information and to provide feedback, please open an issue, submit a pull-request, or email the point of contact (below).
+For more information and to provide feedback, please open an issue, submit a pull-request, or email the point of contact (above).

 ## Citing this software